Financing Nature-Based Solutions

 Biodiversity Finance Gap

-The Biodiversity Finance Gap — the difference between the financial resources needed to conserve and sustainably manage biodiversity and the funds currently available — is one of the most pressing challenges in global conservation.
+The Biodiversity Finance Gap—the difference between the financial resources needed to conserve and sustainably manage biodiversity, and the funds currently available—is one of the most pressing challenges in global conservation.
 Estimates suggest that closing this gap requires hundreds of billions of dollars annually.
 Although no less than US$143 billion is spent on biodiversity every year globally, this is far below the estimated US$824 billion needed to protect and restore nature.
-BIOFIN is working to close this gap.
-Source: BIOFIN

-During the 2014-2020 period, the EU budget dedicated EUR 85 billion to combatting biodiversity loss, or 8% of the EU long-term budget, the multi-annual financial framework (MFF).
-This reflects contributions from a range of EU programmes across different policy areas, including notably a significant contribution from the common agricultural policy (CAP).
-Source
+During the 2014-2020 period, the EU budget dedicated EUR 85 billion to combat biodiversity loss, or 8% of the EU long-term budget, the multi-annual financial framework (MFF).
+This reflects contributions from a range of EU programs across different policy areas, including notably a significant contribution from the common agricultural policy (CAP).

 The EU Biodiversity Strategy for 2030 sets the following objectives: